N2IT/N2IT/README.md

 <!-- JAVASCRIPT, REACT, PYTHON, FLASK, SQL, SQLALCHEMY, HTML5, CSS3, BOOTSTRAP, SQLITE, LINUX ICONS-->

 <!-- personal notes about me: -->
-<p>I am currently a student in the Software Engineering program at Flatiron School</p>
+<p>💻I am currently a student in the Software Engineering program at Flatiron School</p>
-<p>The choice to learn to program has been one of the best, if not the best, of my career.</p>
+<p>🤔The choice to learn to program has been one of the best, if not the best, of my career.</p>
-<p>I am eager to collaborate, review, and network with like minded, self-proclaimed code evangelists.</p>
+<p>👍I am eager to collaborate, review, and network with like minded, self-proclaimed code evangelists.</p>
-<p>I am actively seeking assistance/mentoring in my pursuit of joining the tech workforce.</p>
+<p>🌞I am actively seeking assistance/mentoring in my pursuit of joining the tech workforce.</p>

 <!-- PROJECT DEMOS
 LINKS TO TOP THREE OR FOUR -->